 Bimatoprost ophthalmic solution should be used with alert in patients with active intraocular irritation (e.g., uveitis) because the inflammation may be exacerbated.

 Bimatoprost contains benzalkonium chloride, which might be consumed by soft contact lenses.
-Contact lenses ought to be expelled before use of solution and might be reinserted 15 minutes following its administration.
+Contact lenses ought to be expelled before the use of the solution and might be reinserted 15 minutes following its administration.

 Adverse Reactions The most much of the time reported adverse occasions were eye pruritus, conjunctival hyperemia, skin hyperpigmentation, ocular irritation, dry eye manifestations, and erythema of the eyelid.
 These occasions happened in under 4% of patients.